Dilwar Hussain: Biography

 Hussain, a British Bangladeshi, studied at King's College London, graduating in 1993.
 He completed a Master of Philosophy in religious studies from the University of Wales, Lampeter in 1999.

-Dilwar is founding Chair of New Horizons in British Islam, a charity that works on Muslim identity, integration and reform; Research Fellow at the Centre for Trust, Peace and Social Relations, University of Coventry and Lecturer at the University of Leicester.
+Dilwar is founding Chair of New Horizons in British Islam, a charity that works on Muslim identity, integration, and reform; Research Fellow at the Centre for Trust, Peace and Social Relations, University of Coventry and Lecturer at the University of Leicester.

-He teaches courses on Islam in contemporary society and has a number of published works in the field.
-He has worked in academic research, policy consultancy and training for over fifteen years, delivering contracts for private sector groups as well as various government departments.
-His recent research and advisory work includes: Literature Review for the Casey Report on Integration (2016); a report on the Somali Diaspora in Leicester for the Open Society Foundation (2014); a report on Muslims in Leicester for the Open Society Foundation (2010); Specialist Advisor to the House of Commons Inquiry on Prevent (2010); Consultant to the Cambridge-Azhar Imams Training Project, Cambridge University and FCO; steering group of the Contextualising Islam in Britain Project, Cambridge University.